Connecticut Employment Practices Liability Insurance

 Employment Practices Liability Insurance That Takes The Fear Out Of Growing Your Business

 Growing your business should not be cause for fear, especially if you have a Connecticut employment practices liability insurance (EPLI) policy in place.
 A solid EPLI program complements good employment practices and policies, and provides protection if someone has a grievance.

 Related Article: Why Your Company Needs Employment Practices Liability Insurance

 Proper employment practices start at the hiring process.
 When considering prospective employees, it makes sense to have written procedures that apply to the interview and hiring process—things like who reviews and decides someone is a good fit and how that determination is made.

 Modern society believes employers have a basic moral obligation to treat employees fairly and equitably.
 There also are legal obligations that federal, state, and local laws impose.
-One slip-up could lead to a lawsuit that could cost you and your business in terms of money, time and reputation.
+One slip-up could lead to a need for employee lawsuit insurance in order to avoid costing you and your business money, time, and reputation.

 That’s why employment practices liability insurance is so important.
 It responds when someone files an employment-related claim or lawsuit against your company, its managers and its directors and officers.
 It covers a wide range of employment-related activities, including:

 - Wrongful demotion or failure to promote, negative evaluation, reassignment or discipline of a current employee or wrongful refusal to employ;

 - Insurance For Wrongful Termination of an employee in violation or breach of law, public policy or a non-employment contract or agreement;